 To offer students applied learning, research and professional development opportunities for positive impact on ecological and human health

 To positively impact the movement towards the sustainability of the larger British Columbia, Canadian and global food systems

 Our current top priorities include:

-Food Knowledge and Food Skills
+- Systemic Food Insecurity, Food Knowledge and Skills